Solid fuel: Calorific value

 The heat available from each type of fuel is variable, and depends on the carbon and hydrogen content, as well as non-combustible or ash and water content.
 One measure of the heat produced by burning is the heat of combustion, an exact measure usually determined using bomb calorimetry and demanding complete combustion to carbon dioxide and water.

 Gaseous fuels like methane have higher values than solid fuels like coal.
 Peat exhibits the lowest value of all common fuels.
 Thus methane has an HHV (Higher heating value) of 55.50 MJ/kg, the highest value of common fuels.

 Diesel fuel has an HHV value of 44.80 MJ/kg and anthracite coal a value of 32.50 MJ/kg.
 Moisture and ash-free firewood has a lower value of 21.70 MJ/kg while dry peat has the lowest value of all common fuels of about 15.00 MJ/kg.

 These are somewhat ideal values and the actual heat realized by any fuel will depend on the fireplace or combustion chamber used and its design for example.
 However they do give a useful guide to the heat available from any fuel.
 Dry wood has roughly two thirds the calorific value of coal so a greater weight is needed to make the same amount of heat.

+Combustion process

+Solid fuel, unlike liquid and gas fuel, undergoes a more complex process during burning.
+These chemical processes occur in order to convert chemical energy into light and heat since they do not flow and mix easily with oxygen.
+This process can be divided into three stages: heating and drying, pyrolysis, gas-phase combustion and char oxidation.

+Initially, the heat source – a match or any external source of heat – evaporates moisture trapped in the solid (fuel).
+This heat and drying stage consumes energy instead of releasing it.
+Then, the temperature of the fuel rises and the chemical bonds are broken down.
+This thermal decomposition turns the solid into flammable gases and a carbon-rich solid called 'char'.
+The volatile gases from the fuel mix with the oxygen in the air and ignite to create a visible flame.
+The remaining char reacts directly with the oxygen once the gases are spent.
+This is called glowing combustion, and it is slower and flameless.